 What are the program costs?

 For up-to-date tuition costs, please refer to the Student Handbook on the Delgado website. (www.dcc.edu)

 In addition to each semester’s tuition and fees, there are additional expenses.
 These expenses include, but not limited to: books background check, drug test, TB test, vaccines & titers, physician’s physical, medical insurance, uniforms, travel to clinical education settings and CPR certification.
-The cost of these expenses is approximately $1500.

 Does the Sonography Program offer Online courses?